Scottish Central Railway: The Denny lines

 The original Scottish Central Railway main line was projected at one time to have been taken through Denny, but this was not done.
-In 1856 a branch was authorised, from the junctions at Carmuirs; it opened on 1 April 1858, after some delay due to the Inspecting Officer's reservations about some details.
+A branch was authorised by the Scottish Central Railway (Denny Branches) Act 1856 (19 & 20 Vict. c. cxxxix), from the junctions at Carmuirs; it opened on 1 April 1858, after some delay due to the Inspecting Officer's reservations about some details.
 The line was three miles (5 km) long, without any intermediate station.

-The branch was extended for goods only by Act of 1857, opening in January 1860; called the "Denny Branch Extension" it ran to Stoneywood, and there were mineral branches also to ironstone pits near Ingleston.
+The branch was extended for goods only by the Scottish Central Railway (Denny Branch Extensions) Act 1857 (20 & 21 Vict. c. lxxxi), opening in January 1860; called the "Denny Branch Extension" it ran to Stoneywood, and there were mineral branches also to ironstone pits near Ingleston.

 In 1888, after absorption by the Caledonian Railway, a further extension south-west from Stoneywood was built; known as the Castlerankine branch, it ran to Carronrigg Colliery.